JurijsNazarovs/ParDim/README.md

    *Note:* default value is args.ParDim in a root directory of ParDim.sh
 2. isSubmit  - a variable with values true/false.
-   If value is false, then everything is prepared to run the pipeline, but does not run, to test the structure to make sure everything is ok.
+   If value is false, then everything is prepared to run the pipeline, but does not run, to test the structure to make sure everything is OK.

    *Note:* default value is true, which means run the whole pipeline.